juntaizheng/mlflow-examples/README.md

 To run the app with default parameters on a dataset, run the code
 ```
-mlflow run . -e linear-regression-main -P data-path="insert/data/path/" -P label-col="insert.label.col" -P feat-cols="insert,feat,cols"
+mlflow run . -e linear-regression-main -P data-path="insert/data/path/" -P label-col="insert.label.col"
 ```
-where `insert/data/path/` is replaced with the actual path to the parquet data, `insert.label.col` is replaced with the label column, and `insert,feat,cols` is replaced with a comma delimited string of feature column names.
+where `insert/data/path/` is replaced with the actual path to the parquet data, `insert.label.col` is replaced with the label column.

 To run an example of the app on the [diamonds dataset](https://raw.githubusercontent.com/tidyverse/ggplot2/4c678917/data-raw/diamonds.csv), run the code
 ```